wavegate/obsidian_vault/Neuroengineering/EFS.md

-# Pain pathway from intervertebral disc
+# Pain pathway from intervertebral disc to brain